plausible/docs/docs/top-referrers.md

 ### GCLID, FBCLID and other marketing parameters

-Plausible also records clicks coming from links tagged with GCLID, FBCLID and other paid marketing parameters.
-You can see these and filter by them within the "**UTM Medium**" section of the "**Top Sources**" report.
-Do note that we do strip the values of these parameters as they are considered unique identifiers and are not compliant with GDPR without user consent.
-These are the mrketing parameters that we do record but that we do strip the unique values of:
+Plausible also records clicks from links tagged with GCLID, FBCLID and other paid marketing parameters.
+You can view and filter these within the "**UTM Medium**" section of the "**Top Sources**" report.

+Please note that we strip the values of these paid marketing parameters because they are considered unique identifiers and are not GDPR-compliant without user consent.
+This means you can view and filter your dashboard by the audience coming from GCLID-tagged links, but you will not see the unique identifier for each visitor.

+These are the marketing parameters that we do record and list in the "**UTM Medium**" section but that we do strip the unique values of:

 * `gclid`
 * `gbraid`
 * `wbraid`
 * `msclkid`
 * `fbclid`
 * `twclid`

-This is why we do recommend that you use UTM tags when tagging your paid ad campaigns.
-We do not strip the values of UTM tags.
+This is why we recommend using UTM tags when tagging your paid ad campaigns for more powerful insights.
+Unlike the marketing parameters listed above, we do not strip the values of UTM tags.

 ### How to track paid ad conversion attribution